Diego Tinoco

 Diego Alejandro Tinoco (born November 25, 1997) is an American actor.
 He is best known for playing Cesar Diaz in Netflix series On My Block.

 Early life

-Tinoco was born on November 25, 1997, in Cincinnati, Ohio.
+Tinoco was born on November 25, 1997, in Cincinnati, Ohio and grew up in Anaheim, California.
 His father is Mexican from Michoacán and his mother is of Ecuadorian descent from Quito.

 Career

 Tinoco debuted as an actor in the 2015 short film, Drizzle of Hope interpreting the role of Marco.
 In 2016, he appeared in the TV series Teen Wolf as Mateo in season 6, episodes 1 & 6.

 In the 2017 short film, Welcome to Valhalla, he played the character of Diego.
 Tinoco played the lead role of Cesar Diaz in the Netflix television series, On My Block.

 In 2021, Tinoco played the role of Tybalt in the romantic drama film R#J. In 2022, he was announced as part of the cast of the film Knights of the Zodiac, where he played the role as Nero the Phoenix Knight.

 In late June 2023, he was named one of the "50 Más Bellos" (50 Most Beautiful) by People en Español Magazine.